weaviate/ref2vec-ecommerce-demo/README.md

-Weaviate Virtual Store!
+<h1> Welcome to the Ref2Vec eCommerce Demo! </h1>

-First Initialize Weaviate by running these commands:
+Step 1: Initialize Weaviate by running these commands:

 ```bash
 cd weaviate-init